 - Halve this and have a rest at the midpoint of the activity

-- Ensure it is enjoyable and so likely to be done regularly
+- Ensure activity is enjoyable (and therefore likely to be done regularly)

 For example, if pain starts to increase after walking the distance between four lamp posts, on day one walk to two lamp posts, have a rest and then complete the walk by walking back.
 Each week, use pacing skills to increase the distance.